 Laurie Forbes Neff

 Laurie has practiced law in Virginia since 2001.
-Her practice is primarily focused on providing sound and balanced representation to clients navigating all aspects of family law: Divorce, Equitable Distribution, Spousal and Child Support, Adoption, and Assisted Reproduction, as well as administrative law matters such as security clearance issues and civil litigation matters within our trial courts.
+Her practice is primarily focused on providing sound and balanced representation to clients navigating all aspects of family law: Divorce, Equitable Distribution, Custody, Spousal and Child Support, Adoption, and Assisted Reproduction.

 Laurie is an experienced and confident attorney who represents clients throughout Northern Virginia with the primary goal of achieving fair, amicable settlements in contested family law matters, and the best possible outcome, whether negotiated or through the judicial process in administrative and other civil proceedings.

-For 2018, Laurie was the Loudoun Time’s Runner-Up for “Best Attorney”.
+In 2018, Laurie was the Loudoun Time’s Runner-Up for “Best Attorney.”

 Prior to joining the firm, Laurie was a clinical professor of law at George Mason University School of Law (k/n/a Antonio Scalia Law School) in Arlington, Virginia where she directed the Mason Veterans and Servicemembers Legal Clinic (“MVETS”).
-A former United States Marine, Laurie’s practice during her time at MVETS was heavily focused on representing our nation’s servicemembers and veterans in family law and civil litigation matters in the courts of Northern Virginia and thus, she has significant experience with issue unique to military members, veterans and their dependents such as the intricacies of military divorces and their unique issues such as the division of military retirement, the Survivor Benefit Plan, and the Servicemembers Civil Relief Act.
+A former United States Marine, Laurie’s practice during her time at MVETS was heavily focused on representing our nation’s servicemembers and veterans in family law and civil litigation matters in the courts of Northern Virginia.
+As such, Laurie has significant experience with issues unique to military members, veterans and their dependents, including the intricacies of military divorces and issues involving division of military retirement, the Survivor Benefit Plan, and the Servicemembers Civil Relief Act.

-Prior to joining the law school faculty, Laurie worked for major international firm, a well respected firm in Virginia Beach, and served as a law clerk for the Fourth Judicial Circuit upon her cum laude graduation from Pepperdine University School of Law, where she served as the Lead Articles Editor of the Pepperdine Law Review.
+Prior to joining the law school faculty, Laurie worked for a major international firm, a well- respected firm in Virginia Beach, and served as a law clerk for the Fourth Judicial Circuit upon her cum laude graduation from Pepperdine University School of Law, where she served as the Lead Articles Editor of the Pepperdine Law Review.